gbmhunter/blog/content/electronics/components/resistors/index.md

 The [NinjaCalc program](http://mbedded-ninja.github.io/NinjaCalc/) has a calculator that can work out voltages, resistances and currents of a resistor divider.

 {{< img src="screenshot-of-ninjacalc-resistor-divider-calculator.png" width="604px" caption="A screenshot of the NinjaCalc's 'Resistor Divider' calculator, being used to find the top resistance." >}}

 ## Variable Resistors

 The output of a potentiometer varies depending on the wiper position.
 If varies from 0R when the wiper is at both ends of the pot to a maximum of Rpot/4 when the wiper is in the middle.

-You call also get variable resistors which can be changed digitially (called DPOT's).
+You call also get variable resistors which can be changed digitially (called DPOTs).
 They have their own page which can be found [here](/electronics/components/dpots).

 ## Tolerances